Secretary and Deputy Secretaries

 She was Chief of Staff to the Minister for Foreign Affairs and then the Minister for Defence from 2009 to 2010.

-Ms Adamson is a member of the Export Finance Australia Board, the Advisory Board of the Australian National University's National Security College and the Asia Society Australia Advisory Council.
+Ms Adamson is a member of the Export Finance Australia Board, the Advisory Board of the Australian National University's National Security College, the Asia Society Australia Advisory Council and the National Foundation for Australia-China Relations.
 Ms Adamson is a Special Adviser to the Male Champions of Change and a member of Chief Executive Women.
 She was awarded a Sir James Wolfensohn Public Service Scholarship in 2015 and was made a National Fellow of the Institute of Public Administration (IPAA) in September 2019 on completion of her two-year term as President of IPAA ACT Division.

 Ms Adamson has a Bachelor of Economics from the University of Adelaide and was a recipient of a 2014 Distinguished Alumni Award.
+She was awarded an Honorary Doctorate of the University (honoris causa) in April 2021.
 She joined the then Department of Foreign Affairs in 1985.